kmati/friedjuju/README.md

 * [ideas/idea-expression-grammar.md](ideas/idea-expression-grammar.md) => A description of the expression grammar
 * [ideas/idea-json-transforms.md](ideas/idea-json-transforms.md) => A description of transforming JSON from one structure to another

+# Examples

+You can access the examples via the small expressjs web app in the examples directory.
+Simply go to [examples/README.md](examples/README.md) and click on any example.